 - After using a corticosteroid inhaler, rinse out your mouth with water or mouthwash.

-- Avoid broad-spectrum antibiotics.
+- Stay away from broad-spectrum antibiotics.
 Use them only if you really need them.

-- Get proper treatment for health problems that increase your risk of thrush, like diabetes.
+- Get correct treatment for health problems that increase your risk of thrush, like diabetes or HIV/AIDS.